 The Compensation Committee has also established specific stock option awards to be granted upon the achievement of certain defined positions of employment.
 These are automatic grants that occur on the date of promotion or appointment to such positions with an option price equal to the closing market value of the common stock underlying the option on such date.
-It is the Company's belief that these position-related grants provide additional incentive to its executives, management and other Team Members to set personal long-term employment goals.
+It is the Company's belief that these position-related grants provide an additional incentive to its executives, management and other Team Members to set personal long-term employment goals.
 In furtherance of this belief, the Company also has a Team Member stock purchase plan that enables Team Members to purchase its common stock at a discount through payroll deductions, and Team Members are also able to invest in the Company's common stock through its 401(k) plan.
 In addition, the Compensation Committee may grant stock option awards in connection with a material business event, such as a large acquisition.
-The Compensation Committee believes that these special stock option awards provide additional incentive to the Company's executive officers, management and other Team Members to ensure these material acquisitions are integrated effectively and efficiently.
-No position-level stock option awards, or other special stock option awards in connection with a material business event, were granted during 2017 to NEOs.
+The Compensation Committee believes that these special stock option awards provide an additional incentive to the Company's executive officers, management and other Team Members to ensure these material acquisitions are integrated effectively and efficiently.